lemald/stringlines/README.md

 - Visual improvements to the output.
 - Command line arguments for the polling executable.
 Routes will probably need to be configured via a config file.
-- Make sure modules only export what they need to export.
 - Refactor the data gathering to at least make using other data sources possible.
 - Update time zone handling to store the original zoned time returned